-Until recently, Sandra Walker was a lecturer in Mental Health at Southampton University where she taught undergraduate, postgraduate and post registration health professionals.
-She has more than 20 years experience as a mental health nurse, from Staff Nurse to Modern Matron, and used the Arts, predominantly music, in practice regularly throughout that time.
-Sandra has a BSc (hons) and PGDip in Clinical Practice and has now completed her PhD exploring the experience people who self-harm have of contact with mental health services within a general hospital environment.
-As well as being one of the Founder Directors of The Good Mental Health Cooperative, she is also Director of The Sanity Company and a musician who actively manages her own mental health using music http://webplus.broad.ology.org.uk/walkerbroad/#index
+Sandra Walker is an Advanced Practitioner in the Emergency Department at North Bristol NHS Trust and Clinical Director of the STITCH-HIT research programme in Bristol.
+Until 2018 she was a lecturer in Creative Practice in Mental Health at Southampton University where she taught undergraduate, postgraduate and post registration health professionals.
+She has more than 25 years’ experience as a mental health nurse, from Staff Nurse to Modern Matron, and used the Arts, predominantly music, in practice regularly throughout that time.
+Sandra has a PhD exploring the experience people who self-harm have of contact with mental health services within a general hospital environment.
+As well as being one of the Founder Directors of The Good Mental Health Cooperative, she is also Director of The Sanity Company and a musician who actively manages her own mental health using music. http://webplus.broad.ology.org.uk/walkerbroad/#index

 Dr. Martin Stevens

 Martin works as a Senior Research Fellow for the Health and Social Care Workforce Research Unit, based at King’s College London and has worked at King’s since 2004.
 During this time, he has worked on a wide variety of research projects, focusing on social care, including ‘Who wants to be an Approved Mental Health Professional’ a study focusing on the recruitment and retention of Approved Mental Health Professionals.
 He currently chairs the Health Research Authority Social Care Research Ethics Committee.
 More information about Martin’s work is available here.